BenjaminLattanzio/CSI-Projects/README.md

 # CSI-Projects
-Projects that I have done in my college career
+Projects that I have done in my college career.
 This is a project that runs in C++ and uses a spreadsheet of books and values to create a library database system.